mkoistinen/cmsplugin-sections/README.md

 	If is entirely optional to create your own pluginmodel.
 You *could* use the provided one, but, if you ever change your mind, it will be rather complicated to migrate any existing Section plugins to your new model.
-If instead you create an intermediate base clase like the one shown above, even if its body is simply: `pass`, you will thank yourself in the future when you decide to add a configuration parameter to any existing sections of this type.
+If instead you create an intermediate base class like the one shown above, even if its body is simply: `pass`, you will thank yourself in the future when you decide to add a configuration parameter to any existing sections of this type.